Creeslough: Seven dead after Donegal explosion

 Donegal Fine Gael TD (Member of the Irish parliament the Dáil) Joe McHugh said people in the area were "numb" with shock.

-"They're trying to find out about friends and relatives and playing a waiting game for news," he told BBC News NI.

-"It's a very surreal situation here and we know there will be a difficult times ahead.
+"It's a very surreal situation here and we know there will be difficult times ahead," he said.

 Bishop of Raphoe, Alan McGuckian, told BBC News NI everyone in the county was "shocked and shaken beyond words".